program-repair/RepairThemAll/README.md

 ### Executing repair tools

+1. Clone this repository with `git clone --recursive https://github.com/program-repair/RepairThemAll.git`

-1. Init the repository with `./init.sh`.
+2. Init the repository with `./init.sh`.

-2. Go to `script/config.py` and update the configuration for your machine (java home and working directory).
+3. Go to `script/config.py` and update the configuration for your machine (java home and working directory).

-3. Use `python script/repair.py` to run the repair tools on the benchmarks.
+4. Use `python script/repair.py` to run the repair tools on the benchmarks.

 General usage: